georgesutphin/MCB585-2023/_episodes/02-class-R-data-types-structures.md

 &nbsp;

+> ## Vectorization is not universal
+>
+> Vectorization is one of the reasons that R is so
+> powerful, and it is employed by a wide range of
+> functions.
+However, it is not universal.
+Depending on
-Depending on how they are written and the way their input/output works, some functions may not act on the vector, but on the list of values in the vector.
-The best way to find out is to just give it a try.
+> how a specific function is written, it may act on the
+> vector, or on the list of values in the vector.
+The
+> best way to find out is to just give it a try and see
+> what output it produces.
+{: .callout}

 ***
-### Objects Attributes
+### Object Attributes

 R objects can have **attributes**.
 Attributes are metadata and part of the object.
 Each attribute describes a different aspect of the object.
 These include: